tiagoassissantos/homelab-server-iac/README.md

 # Pi-hole will get this specific IP (matches `group_vars/all.yaml`)
 pihole_lb_ip: "10.0.0.250"

+# Docker Registry will get this specific IP
+registry_lb_ip: "10.0.0.248"

 # Your domain (adjust as needed) — default in the repo
 base_domain: "contdiscovery.lab"
 ```